Eye Chart

 What is an Eye Chart?

-Understanding and monitoring your visual acuity is essential for maintaining good eye health.
-With our printable eye chart, you have a convenient and accessible tool that enables you to perform vision screenings at home, in schools, or professional settings.
+Understanding and monitoring visual acuity is essential for maintaining good eye health.
+Our Printable Eye Chart is a convenient tool for conducting vision screenings at home, in schools, or professional settings.
+Follow these steps to use the template:

 Step 1: Position the chart

-Hang the Snellen chart on a well-lit, flat surface at eye level.
-Ensure the chart is free of glare, shadows, or other visibility factors.
-The standard testing distance is 20 feet (6 meters) from the chart, so ensure you have enough space.
+Before the eye test, hang the Snellen chart on a well-lit, flat surface at eye level.
+Ensure the chart is free of glare, shadows, or other visibility obstructions.
+The chart should be printed in A4 and the person should stand 10 feet (3 meters) from the chart, so ensure you have enough space.

-Ask the person whose vision is tested to stand 20 feet (6 meters) from the chart.
-If they wear glasses or contact lenses, they should keep them on during the test.
-The person should stand with their feet shoulder-width apart and face the chart directly.
+Ask the person whose vision is tested to stand 10 feet (3 meters) from the chart.
+If they wear glasses or contact lenses for distance vision, they should keep them on during the eye test.
+The person should stand facing the chart, with their feet shoulder-width apart.

 Step 3: Cover one eye

-Instruct the person to cover one eye with an occluder, a piece of paper, or the palm of their hand, taking care not to apply pressure to the eye.
+Instruct the person to cover one eye with an occluder or the palm of their hand, taking care not to apply pressure to the eye.
 This will allow you to test one eye at a time.

 Step 4: Read the chart